 Contextualization: Adult learners are generally life learners with a burning passion to embrace a constant self-improvement process.
 Unlike younger students per se, their goal isn’t so much in pursuing the degree.
 They are oftentimes on a quest to gain knowledge to become world-changers.

 In graduate school, adult learners bring in various experiences academically and professionally (not to mention life lessons).
-Moreover, the adult learner usually has a job, family, and other life responsibilities competing for their time, which means they must become experts in time management.
+Moreover, the adult learner usually has a job, family, and other life responsibilities competing for their time, meaning they must become time management experts.

 Source 6: Cuff, S. (2019) Affected History: The Truth of Gadamer and Methods in the New Testament Hermeneutics.
 Hermeneia (23), 127-136.